networking101/microcorruption/Addis Ababa/README.md

 It looks like r4, and r6-r10 are set to 0 and unused in main.
 Let's use r4.

 To exploit this vulnerability, we will need to first print out 4 bytes.
 2 of these bytes will be the address we will patch and the other 2 will be garbage.
 There are 2 bytes of nulls on our stack so next we will need a %x parameter to skip over address 0x4048. (this will not print any bytes and will not affect the value written with %n).
-Finally, our %n parameter which will point at address 0x404a.
+Finally, our %n parameter which will point to 0x448e at address 0x404a.
 A visual of the stack and its values can be seen below.

 ```
        STACK